We had a fantastic holiday in Spain that was better and cheaper than a package holiday. Here's some tips on how we did

-I don’t know if that was a rumour or real, but it’s a good idea to not advertise yourself as using car hire, especially if you park up somewhere and have your luggage in the boot.
-Looking at the rear sticker in our hire care, it had been removed so many times before that it was barely stuck to the window anyway.
+I don't know if that was a rumour, but it's a good idea not to advertise yourself using car hire, especially if you park up somewhere and have your luggage in the boot.
+The rear sticker in our hire care had been removed so many times before that it was barely stuck to the window anyway.

 Driving in Spain

-In many ways, driving in Spain is very similar to driving in France.
+In many ways, driving in Spain is similar to driving in France.

 Motorways and the open roads were fine.
-However, some road junctions are just mad in towns and villages, and I can only think that the road planners never quite understood what a roundabout is.
+However, some road junctions are unusual in towns and villages, and I can only think that the road planners never quite understood what a roundabout is.

 We found several instances where there would be a large roundabout but with a road going through the middle of it, and some approach roads not quite joining the roundabout but bypassing it.
-And they don’t appear to standardise on give way rules, so each of these quirky roundabouts had to be handled differently.
+And they don't appear to standardise on give-way rules, so each quirky roundabout had to be handled differently.

 After doing some of these several times, they became easier, but I confess I didn't enjoy driving in Spain on some days.
 Lots of U-Turns.

 Our villa was up in the hills in an area called La Nucia, and it was fantastic.

-The owner wasn’t there to meet us when we arrived but there was another ex-pat to give us the keys and show us around.
-There was also an ex-pat pool cleaner & gardener that visited a few times whilst we were there.
+The owner wasn't there to meet us when we arrived, but there was another ex-pat to give us the keys and show us around.
+There was also an ex-pat pool cleaner and gardener that visited a few times whilst we were there.
 Both provided great info on where to visit.

 We booked a villa with a private pool.
 After all, if we were going to live it up, we had to do this in style 😉

-The pool was fantastic and great for the kids.
-If you are thinking of hiring a villa, it is well worth getting one with its own pool.
+The pool was fantastic for the kids.
+If you are considering hiring a villa, getting one with a pool is well worth it.